jeffreykegler/hoonlint/misc/whitespace.md

 # Appendix: Formal definition of "vertical gap body"

-The format of a vertical gap body obeys the BNF
+The format of a vertical gap body obeys this BNF:

 ```
 :start ::= gapComments